-The real reason for communication failures are often the lack of awareness of what is really happening.
+The real reason for communication failures is often the lack of awareness of what is really happening.
 If you understand what level your challenges truly are and what you are communicating about, whether it is content or structure, you are then able to deal with the real issues.
 This article will look at the issues of content.

 - Discussing more than one topic